 An additional component will be a Story+ Project, the focus of which will be to create accessible, clear, engaging stories on social media and in short audio excerpts/podcasts that clarify the pre-Roe standard of care that was possible prior to June 2022, and how that has changed since the June 2022 Dobbs decision.

-The project team will also have representation at the Fortin Foundation Bass Connections Showcase in April 2024.
+The project team also had representation at the Fortin Foundation Bass Connections Showcase in April 2024.